freebattie/TMXParser/README.md

-#The ConsoleExample.zip is a example app for printing all info to console.
+#ConsoleExample.zip
+* This zip file contains all files needed to print all data form the file test2.tmx  to console
-#Here is a example of a main() to print to console.
+*  Example of a main() :
 ```c++